vteague/contactTracing/blog/2020-04-27TracingTheChallenges.md

 - recognise them on your phone if it acquires it, and
 - learn your contacts if you test positive.

-These are probably still the most serious privacy concerns for some COVID Safe users.
+These are probably still the most serious privacy concerns for some COVIDSafe users.
 None of this has changed since TraceTogether.

-For other users, the storing of unencrypted phone models in their logs may be the most serious concern, because it allows someone who acquires their phone to analyse their COVID Safe logs and infer some information about who they have been near.
+For other users, the storing of unencrypted phone models in their logs may be the most serious concern, because it allows someone who acquires their phone to analyse their COVIDSafe logs and infer some information about who they have been near.
 This doesn’t allow immediate identification, but might help to refute or support a pre-existing idea.
 This, too, has not changed since TraceTogether, though the Singaporean FAQ makes it clearer than the Australian privacy policy.

 The changes made by the Australian authorities allow easier checking of each person’s regular usage of the app, but do not otherwise significantly increase the authority’s information compared to those existing issues.
 The change to two-hourly encrypted IDs does, however, substantially increase the opportunities for third-party tracking based on Bluetooth, though this is still a risk in TraceTogether also.